-The Transjakarta bus ride took me to a tall monument called Monas.
+The Transjakarta bus ride took me to a tall monument called Monas in Jakarta.
 Monas is a long and narrow tower of 137 meters high.
 It is called Monumen Nasional in Indonesian, abbreviated Monas.
 It was built to commemorate Indonesia's independence and the upper part of the tower is an observation deck.

 I got off the bus at the bus stop right next to Merdeka Square, where Monas stands.
 It was a short walk across the road to the square, but it was a trap.
 I thought it would be easy to get into the square and proceed toward Monas, but it was not so easy.
 The square is surrounded by a tall fence that prevents me from entering the square itself, let alone going to Monas.
 I couldn't find the entrance to the square itself.
 I had no choice, so I wandered along the fence.